FajilChauhan/Crazycricketlive/README.md

 Built with ❤️ for local cricket communities.

-CrazyCricketLive aims to digitize Crazy cricket, box cricket, community tournaments, and professional leagues with a modern real-time scoring experience.
+CrazyCricketLive aims to digitize Guuly cricket, box cricket, community tournaments, and professional leagues with a modern real-time scoring experience.